 Assumptions

-ey machine parameters the design requirements are, amongt others, (1) total intensity and single bunch charge (determining requirements for cleaning and impedance); (2) assumed beam lifetime and tail population (cleaning); (3) injection and top energy failure scenarios (material robustness); (4) total design loss rates on the collimators.
+The key machine parameters affecting the design requirements are, amongst others, (1) total intensity and single bunch charge (determining requirements for cleaning and impedance); (2) assumed beam lifetime and tail population (cleaning); (3) injection and top energy failure scenarios (material robustness); (4) total design loss rates on the collimators.

-As recommended by an extenal collimation project review [], the design a 0.2 h lifetime during about 10 s.
-This defines, for a given ollimaton cleaning, the heat loads expected at collimator.
-Different jaw lengths and materials have been comparatively addressed in terms of provided cleaning .
-The baseline length the TCLD is 80 cm IR7 Wbased heavy alloys.
+As recommended by an external collimation project review [5], the design baseline assumes a 0.2 h lifetime during about 10 s.
+This defines, for a given collimaton cleaning, the heat loads expected at these collimators.
+Different jaw lengths and materials have been comparatively addressed in terms of provided cleaning [3].
+The baseline length adopted for the TCLD is 80 cm for IR7.
+Jaw are made of a W-based heavy alloys.
 The detailed TCLD integration studies are ongoig.

+The cleaning constraints in IR7 are the most challenging and call for the longest collimator jaw design.
+The parameter above are used also as baseling for the implementation in other IRs [6, 7].

 Equipment Technical parameters